RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2020-12-03-newsletter.md

 ### Puzzle Corner

-If you think that programming is fun, and you might be looking for a pastime as the (boreal) winter nights draw in, you might like to try [Project Euler](https://projecteuler.net/) which is a series of problems that are designed to be solved with the aid of a computer.
+Are you looking for a fun programming based set of puzzles to while away those long (boreal) winter nights?
+You might like to try [Project Euler](https://projecteuler.net/) which is a series of problems that are designed to be solved with the aid of a computer (no particular programming language is recommended).

 Euler Problem 1―Multiples of 3 and 5― is: